 There are plenty of things that we tend to do in groups, including get-togethers at each other’s homes, barbecuing in the summertime, happy hour after work, and — of course — Red Sox games at Fenway Park ($5 tickets for employees).

 Fun at Work

 There are many social events that are organized by the department.
 These include:

 Resident Wellness Initiative

 Through this initiative, we host a series of events to help improve resident morale, collegiality, happiness, and decrease the risk for burnout.
-Examples of activities include kayaking on the Charles River, apple picking, and performing community service.
+Examples of activities include kayaking on the Charles River, apple picking, community service, and trampolining.

 Our Annual Graduation Dinner is preceded by a lecture presented by an invited guest.
-The evening event takes us to locations around the city, such as the Harvard Club, for a cocktail hour, formal dinner, awards, and entertainment provided by the second year class.
+The evening event takes us to locations around the city, such as the Harvard Club, for a cocktail hour, formal dinner, awards, and entertainment.